Dexter7677/Dexter7677/README.md

 ### Brief intro:
 - An Engineering graduate, who loves to do code and travel.
 - I have been mostly involved with mobile platforms, majorly iOS.
-My experince have introduces me to responsibilities from creating apps from scratch to handling teams & projects.
+My experince have introduced me to responsibilities from creating apps from scratch to handling teams & projects.
 - Working on multiple side hustle, hoping to see them live soon.

 - ⚡ I’m currently working on SwiftUI App